“Once you have commitment, you need the discipline and hard work to get you there.” — Haile Gebrselassie

 The biggest problem, especially with habits that we’ve had for years and even decades, are the neural pathways that have been etched in our brains.
 Neural pathways help to link up neural networks to perform a particular function such as walking up the stairs, smoking a cigarette, or preparing a cup of coffee in a certain way.

-Neural pathways help to automate behavior that’s constantly repeated in an effort to reduce conscious-processing power in the mind.
+Your neural pathways help to automate behavior that’s constantly repeated to reduce conscious-processing power in the mind.
 This allows the mind to focus on other things that might be going on.
 This stems from our early days as humans, and is part of our genetic makeup, allowing for a more efficient mind that can be used towards many other things rather than the mundane.

 However, it’s the supposed mundane behaviors that are repeated, which work to hold us back in most cases.
 We tend to have more bad habits that are detrimental to our lives than good habits that help to move us forward.
 Considering that those neural pathways get etched deeper and deeper over time, it becomes harder and harder to break bad habits or make even to form good ones when the bad ones get in the way.